-When Art and Cinema take over logical thinking, practical issues, worldly problems and every other thing remotely connected to reasoning, a Bajirao Mastani is produced.
+When Art and Cinema take over logical thinking, practical issues, worldly problems, and every other thing remotely connected to reasoning, a Bajirao Mastani is produced.
 But then who can make it more majestic and opulent than Sanjay Leela Bhansali?

 Deepika Padukone tried hard to act the way she was supposed to.
 But she could barely justify her selection for this role.
-She somehow failed to add the grace and dignity in Mastani.
+She somehow failed to add grace and dignity to Mastani.
 On the other hand, Priyanka Chopra’s effortless acting skills are just outstanding.
 The kind of role she had been assigned, there were big chances of her going unnoticed in the film but then, that’s PC.
 Three cheers to you girl!
 You have proven once again why you are so admired.
 Ranveer Singh has once again proved his mettle in the role of Peshwa with the right amount of grace and attitude.
 Especially the slang, the Marathi tone in which he did his dialogue delivery was remarkable.

 Analyzing the storyline, there is one major setback in the film.
 The story begins by depicting both Deepika and Ranveer as warriors.
 But slowly, both of them shrink down to molten pieces of love-stricken souls.
 The warrior in them fades away towards the end.

 Also, it is interesting how Kaashi (Priyanka Chopra) evolves as a character in the film.
 She does not violently react to her husband’s extra-marital affair, nor does she meekly accept it.
 Very humbly she asks Bajirao to move out of her room (basically her life) and never come back there again.
 She had the power to walk out of an unfruitful relationship.
 A no-nonsense person as she was, she made sure that her decisions are not governed by emotions.
 She even went ahead to procure the orders for permission for Mastani’s release from the jail to help Bajirao recover from his fatal ailment.